AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 ReducedSizeImage=imresize(rgeb2gary(image),[ImageSize,ImageSize]);
 ELDB_Descriptor=ELDB1(ReducedSizeImage,RegionsMat,ComparisonVector);
 ```
-To match an ELDB image descriptor with database martix, each or its rows represents an ELDB discriptor of certain image, you can use LDBMatch function.
-This function generats a diffrence vector, each of each elements represents the Hamming distance between the input image and certain database image-descriptor.
+To match an ELDB image descriptor with database matrix, each or its rows represents an ELDB descriptor of certain image, you can use LDBMatch function.
+This function generates a difference vector, each of each elements represents the Hamming distance between the input image and certain database image-descriptor.
 As the following:

 ```
 DistanceVector=LDBMatch(QuaryImageDescriptor,DatabaseDescriptorsMatrix);